 Flextensional transducers radiate acoustic energy through flexing of a shell, usually oval-shaped, caused by the longitudinal extension and contraction of a cylindrical drive motor mounted in compression inside the shell.
 These transducers are capable of producing high power at fairly low frequencies.
-Their history dates back to 1929-1936, when the first flextensional device for use as a system magnetomechanical coupling factor.
+Their history dates back to 1929-1936, when the first flextensional device for use as a foghorn was first built and patented by Hayes at the NRL.
+It is characteristic of flextensional transducers to have two types of radiating modes: a low frequency flexing mode associated with bending of the shell and a higher frequency breathing mode, in which the whole shell expands and contracts in unison.
+As the name implies, the desired mode of vibration is a flexural one.
+However, the breathing mode is acoustically more like a monopole, thus it is usually of higher efficiency and improves the effective system magnetomechanical coupling factor.
 This higher mode has a strong effect on the parameters used to describe the flexural modes and hence, it cannot be overlooked.
 Moffett et al. report on a flextensional Terfenol-D powered acoustic projector operated at a depth of 122 m (400ft) driven to a source level of 212 dB.
 Design considerations include performance needs and often competing technical issues related to magnetic circuit design, variations in mechanical load and prestress with changing submersion depths, the effects of cavitation at shallow depths, and stress-induced fatigue in the shell.